tn-aixpa/rs-deforestation/docs/howto/workflow.md

 # Workflow

 In this step we will create a workflow pipeline that establish a clear, repeatable process for handling the set of scenario tasks (download, elaborate).
 The DH platform pipeline ensures that tasks are completed in a sepcific order.
 It also provide the ease to fine tune the steps as per requirements of scenario imporving efficiency, consistency, aand traceability.
 For more detailed information about workflow and their management see the [documentation](https://scc-digitalhub.github.io/docs/tasks/workflows).
-Insie the project 'src' folder there exist a jypter notebook(workflow.ipynb) that depicts the creation and management of workflow.
+Inside the project 'src' folder there exist a jypter notebook(workflow.ipynb) that depicts the creation and management of workflow.

 ## 1. Initialize the project